-Our six-period, two-week timetable gives us some flexibility to include special programmes throughout the year, such as Remarkable Time, where you will work independently on a project of your own choosing.
 Differentiated programmes aim to challenge and meet the needs of students of all ability levels.
-Technology is integral to everyday learning and it's important that you use your personal device in a responsible and powerful way to further your understanding and challenge your thinking.
-Along with your core subjects, you will choose a range of options.
+Technology is integral to everyday learning and it is important that you use your personal device in responsible and powerful ways to further your understanding and challenge your thinking.
+Along with your core subjects, you will choose from a range of options.
 Some are full-year and some are half-year options.
-The number you choose will depend on your preferred mix of languages (which are full year options) and other subjects.
-Year 10 students participate in several special programmes during the year which develop excellence, creativity, resilience and a commitment to service.
-These include: a week-long outdoor education course which offers fantastic physical challenges and the Bronze Duke of Edinburgh Hillary Award.
-The following tables illustrate some of the ways your subjects may combine (note Te Reo Māori and Remarkable Time are compulsory): 1st semester 2nd semester Pixels to Sculpture Te Reo Māori / Remarkable Time German Music PACT 1 Music PACT 2 OR OR Te Reo Māori / Remarkable Time Pixels to Sculpture French Chinese OR OR Food Product Design Creative Digital Design: Gamer Dress a Girl Around the World Pushing Paint & Pulling Prints Music PACT 1 Te Reo Māori / Remarkable Time

-English The English language is ... so clear and bright that you can search out the darkest places with it."
+The number you choose will depend on your preferred mix.
+Our Te Kākano programme offers unique growth and leadership opportunities for Year 10 students and ensures you are ready to make the transition to the Senior School.
+Marsden Inspiring Girls Year 10 students participate in several special programmes during the year which develop excellence, creativity, resilience and a commitment to service.
+These include education outside the classroom and the Bronze Duke of Edinburgh Hillary Award.
+The following tables illustrate some of the ways your options may combine.
+There are many other possible combinations.
+Please note Te Reo Māori and Perspectives of Aotearoa are compulsory.
+Sample Option Combination lst semester 2nd semester Te Reo Māori / Perspectives of Aotearoa (compulsory) Fashion Designer Chinese French OR Food Product Design Creative Digital Designer Social Action Textiles Pushing Paint, Pulling Prints Te Reo Māori / Perspectives of Aotearoa (compulsory) Te Reo Māori (option) Core Subjects English C The English language is ... so clear and bright that you can search out the darkest places with it."
 KATHERINE MANSFIELD In English we inspire a life-time love of literature and language.
 Because success in English is fundamental to success across the curriculum, we emphasise the pleasure that comes through a knowledge and understanding of the English language and its literature.
 English focuses on making and creating meaning through a variety of enjoyable contexts and studying a range of written, visual and oral texts.
 You will be involved in activities such as Shakespeare performances, debating, library sessions and writing competitions.
 We continue to develop your critical thinking skills in relation to studied texts as well as language work.
 English has an integrated approach to learning through different media, drama, role play and technology.
-Mathematics The book of nature is written in the language of Mathematics."
-GALILEO Year 10 offers many opportunities to expand your thinking skills through collaborative problem-solving activities.
+Mathematics 66 The book of nature is written in the language of Mathematics."
+Year 10 offers many opportunities to expand your thinking skills through collaborative problem-solving activities.
 You will tackle a variety of mathematical problems to develop your logic and reasoning skills through flipped learning, collaborative group work, investigations, projects and online skill practice.
 This course is not only about the acquisition of concepts and skills but also the application of these to practical problems.
 You can be creative in the way you apply your knowledge and you are encouraged to think critically about your methods and approaches.
 You will have the opportunity to enter national competitions, such as ICAS and the Australian Mathematics Competition.
-Students are grouped according to their mathematical strengths.
-This enables us to offer invigorating extension work to those who thrive on mathematical challenges, as well as strong levels of support to those who find Mathematics more difficult.
+Our aim is to develop confident and independent mathematicians who enjoy problem-solving.
+Those who thrive on mathematical challenges have the opportunity to engage in invigorating extension work and there are strong levels of support for those who find mathematics more difficult.
 All Year 10 students begin working towards the achievement of the NCEA numeracy credits.
 Our top performing Year 10 students are invited to complete NCEA Level 1 Mathematics.
 Entry into this programme is by invitation.